-WILLIAM F. WHITMAN, JR. The Company and Middleby Marshall Inc. ("MM"), the Company's principal subsidiary, entered into an employment agreement with Mr. Whitman dated as of March 10, 1978, as amended and restated January 1, 1995, as amended as of January 1, 1998, as amended as of January 1, 2001, as amended as of April 16, 2002, and as amended as of January 2, 2003.
+WILLIAM F. WHITMAN, JR. The Company and MM entered into an employment agreement with Mr. Whitman dated as of March 10, 1978, as amended and restated January 1, 1995, as amended as of January 1, 1998, as amended as of January 1, 2001, and as amended as of April 16, 2002.
 The employment agreement, as amended, provides, among other things, for Mr. Whitman to serve as Chairman of the Board of Directors of the Company and Chairman of the Board of MM for a term ending December 31, 2006 and for a specified minimum amount of annual compensation.
-Such compensation was \$600,000 effective January 1, 2003.
 In addition, the employment agreement provides that Mr. Whitman shall be entitled to certain retirement benefits in the event of Mr. Whitman's termination of employment for any reason, including death or disability, such payments to commence on the first day of the month following the date of such termination of employment.
 The Company has established, and transferred assets to, a grantor trust for satisfying the retirement benefit obligation under this employment agreement.
 Each monthly installment of retirement benefits shall be in an amount (subject to CPI adjustments) equal to one- twelfth (1/12) of 75% of Mr. Whitman's total compensation in effect during the last year of his employment with the Company.
+Any such retirement benefits will be reduced, commencing March 1, 2005, by the amount per month which Mr. Whitman is entitled to receive under the Salaried Retirement Plan of the Company which was terminated in 1982.
 Retirement benefits will be paid to Mr. Whitman for his life, or if he dies before age 75, such benefits will be paid to his spouse until he would have attained age 75.
-In addition, the employment agreement provides that Mr. Whitman is eligible to participate in the Company's Management Incentive Plan, described elsewhere in this Proxy Statement.